-Death benefits for employees are commonly provided through a group life insurance policy.
+Death benefits for employees are commonly provided through a 'group life' insurance policy.
 Such policies can be structured on what is known as an 'approved' or an 'unapproved' basis.
 These labels refer to the tax treatment of the premiums and the claim proceeds.

-With an approved scheme, normally where the benefit is promised in the rules of a tax-approved pension or provident fund, the policy is owned and the premiums are paid by the fund, and there are no fringe benefit tax consequences for the employee.
-On death, R500,000 of the benefit (reduced by any previously-taken tax-free allowances from retirement funds) is free of tax and the balance taxed as follows:
+With an approved policy, normally where the benefit is promised in the rules of a taxapproved pension or provident fund, the policy is owned and the premiums are paid by the fund, and there are no fringe benefit tax consequences for the employee.

+On death, R500,000 of the benefit (reduced by any retirement fund tax-free benefit allowances previously received) is free of tax and the balance is taxed as follows:

-- any amount from R500,000 to R700,000 is taxed at 18% - any amount from R700,001 to R1,050,000 is taxed at 27% - any amount from R1,050,001 upwards is taxed at 36%
+- any amount from R500,001 to R700,000 is taxed at 18% - any amount from R700,001 to R1,050,000 is taxed at 27% - any amount from R1,050,001 upwards is taxed at 36%

-With an unapproved scheme, typically a separate insurance policy issued to the employer and not associated with a pension or provident fund, the payment of premiums is normally arranged in one of two ways:
+With an unapproved policy, typically a separate insurance policy issued to the employer and not associated with a pension or provident fund, the payment of premiums is normally arranged in one of two ways:

-- the employee pays the premium, in which case it comes out of after-tax pay; or - the employer pays the premium, in which case it must be added to the employee's income as a fringe benefit and be subject to tax at the employee's marginal rate.
+- the employee pays the premium, in which case it comes out of after-tax income; or - the employer pays the premium, in which case it must be added to the employee's income as a fringe benefit and is subject to tax at the employee's marginal rate.